fventuri/gr-digiham/README.md

 digiham depends on csdr (https://github.com/jketterl/csdr), and codecserver (https://github.com/jketterl/codecserver).

+For the 'mbelib' MBE synthesizer option, this module also requires the mbelib library (https://github.com/szechyjs/mbelib)

-Please build and install csdr, codecserver, and digiham before building this module.
+Please build and install csdr, codecserver, digiham (and possibly mbelib) before building this module.

 ## Build and installation